How to train for a 10k is an important step to learn and accomplish in the runner’s journey.

 Then stick with your goal.
 As they say, the hay is in the barn.
 Race day is the fun part, so enjoy it!

-Having a training plan – and sticking to it – it one of the best ways to ensure you meet your 10k goals.
+Having a training plan – and sticking to it – is one of the best ways to ensure you meet your 10k goals.

-I’ve developed four 10k training plans, each designed for different goals on how to train for a 10k.
+Here are four 10k training plans, each designed for different goals on how to train for a 10k.

 Take Your Running Further With Our Resources...